 » More information and tickets: HMS Belfast

-Highly interactive museum where your little ones will not only be entertained for hours on end, but where they will also be able to learn about the solar system, the human body, physics and chemistry experiments… They probably won’t want to leave!
+A highly interactive museum where your little ones will not only be entertained for hours on end but where they will also be able to learn about the solar system, the human body, physics and chemistry experiments… They probably won’t want to leave!

 Where to find it: Exhibition Road, SW7 2DD.